WiLGYSeF/pycolor/README.md

 ## Groups

 Regex groups can be referenced with the format: `%G<group number or name>`.
-`%G0` will be the text that the pattern's `expression` property matches. `%G1` will be the first matching group, `%G2` will be the second, etc. If the regex group is named, it can also be referenced (e.g. `%Gmyregexgroup`).
+`%G0` is the entire matching text from `expression`. `%G1` is the first matching group, `%G2` is the second, etc. If the regex group is named, it can also be referenced (e.g. `%G(myregexgroup)`).

+### Group Incrementer

+Instead of using groups explicitly in order (e.g. `%G1, %G2: %G3`), using the special incrementer instead of numbers, `%Gn, %Gn: %Gn`, will result in the same format output.

+Note that if a named group `n` is defined in the expression, then the special incrementer will be overridden.

 ## Fields